michaeljolley/bald-bearded-builder.github.io/docs/_posts/2019/09/2019-09-05-writing-my-first-technical-talk-about-developing-in-containers.md

 ### Goals

-- [ ] Create an outline for the talk
+- [x] Create an outline for the talk
-- [ ] Build out main points of each section of talk
+- [x] Build out main points of each section of talk
+- [x] Flesh out each section of talk
 - [ ] Flesh out intro/outro
-- [ ] Flesh out each section of talk

 ### Things We Learned

-- [roberttables](https://twitch.tv/roberttables): shared https://github.com/jessfraz/dockerfiles for dockerfiles of apss you may not think can be containerized
+- [roberttables](https://twitch.tv/roberttables): shared https://github.com/jessfraz/dockerfiles for dockerfiles of apss you may not think can be containerized.

 ---